Welcome to Rose Writing Center!

 There is nothing for you to do, but we’d like to make sure you know our billing timeline.

-All charges will be billed to the payment method you placed on file when you completed our registration form.
+All charges will be billed to the payment method placed on file when you completed our registration form.

 To make changes to your payment method, please log into your parent portal here.

-• Semi-Private Lessons: Tuition is billed on the 1st of each month.
+Semi-Private Lessons: Tuition is billed on the 1st of each month.
 We require a one-month deposit and ask for one month’s notice to withdraw.
-The deposit will be billed within 1–2 business days of registering, and monthly tuition will be billed on the 1st.
-This deposit will be applied to your final month of lessons.
+For the student’s first month, the deposit and first month of tuition will be billed together.
+The deposit will be applied to the student’s final month.

-• Academic Year Group Classes: Tuition is billed on the 1st of each month.
+Academic Year Group Classes: Tuition is billed on the 1st of each month.
 We require a one-month deposit and ask for one month’s notice to withdraw.
-The deposit will be billed within 1–2 business days of registering, and monthly tuition will be billed on the 1st.
-This deposit will be applied to your final month of classes.
+For the student’s first month, the deposit and first month of tuition will be billed together.
+The deposit will be applied to the student’s final month.

-• Workshops: Workshop fees are billed within 1–2 business days of registering.
+Workshops: Workshop fees are billed within 1–2 business days of registering.

 Questions or Troubleshooting?